 Access Constraints

-Data in volumes should ideally only be accessed among workloads withing the same region and cluster.
+Data in volumes should ideally only be accessed among workloads within the same region and cluster.
 S3 is meant to be accessed globally and also across cloud environments.
 So volumes is not a great choice if you want to access the data in a different region or cloud provider.

 When deploying a volume on truefoundry, there can be two modes of provisioning:

-The volumes you create in Truefoundry can be mounted to multiple replicas - and hence you can read and write from multiple replicas to the volume.
+The volumes you create in TrueFoundry can be mounted to multiple replicas - and hence you can read and write from multiple replicas to the volume.
 However, we should be very careful about not writing to the volume at the same path from multiple replicas since it can cause data corruption.